choojs/choo/README.md

 In these cases you probably want to have a `model` that doesn't use namespaces, and has access to the full application state.
 Try and keep the logic in these `models` to a minimum, and declare as few `reducers` as possible.
-That way the bulk of your logic will safely shielded, with only a few points touching every part of your application.
+That way the bulk of your logic will be safely shielded, with only a few points touching every part of your application.

 ### Effects